 You’ll also most likely see Ikigai translated as one’s reason for being.
 In essence, Ikigai, the Japanese secret, is about finding joy in life, discovering purpose, and living a happier life.
 Similarly, many people see it as the thing that gets you up each morning.

 Since Ikigai is not an English word, many people struggle to pronounce it.
 The correct pronunciation of Ikigai is ee-key-guy.

 A Japanese concept variously popularized in the west

 Amongst the Japanese people, finding little joys in everyday life brings fulfillment and contributes to one’s well-being1.

-It also explores how residents of a community eat, work, move and foster collaboration - all of which inform an understanding of how they find and apply their Ikigai to bring more meaning and satisfaction in life.
+It also explores how residents of a community eat, work, move, and foster collaboration - all of which inform an understanding of how they find and apply their Ikigai to bring more meaning and satisfaction to life.

 Tim has recently authored How to Ikigai: Lessons for Finding Happiness and Living Your Life's Purpose (on Amazon), which has become a #1 best seller.